The vehicle fleet of Deutsche Post & DHL in Germany consists of over 50% electric vehicles.

-GoGreen Plus takes our climate-neutral shipping to the next level.
-By relying on insetting, it actively avoids carbon emissions from the shipment of merchandise items within Germany, and in doing so helps to achieve carbon reduction goals in line with the Science-Based-Target initiative.1
+GoGreen Plus takes our sustainable shipping to the next level.
+By relying on insetting, it actively reduces carbon emissions from the shipment of merchandise items within Germany, and in doing so helps to achieve carbon reduction goals in line with the Science-Based-Target initiative.1

 GoGreen Plus is currently a customer solution with limited availability.